-Favourite thing to do in science: Collaborating with other people who all have their own unique skillsets.
+Favourite thing to do in research: Collaborating with other people who all have their own unique skillsets.

 Hello, my name is Priyanka and I’m 30 years old.
 I was born in India and since then I’ve lived and worked all over the world, including Saudi Arabia, Canada, Australia and now the UK.